Skip to content

 • get_user_tasks - View tasks assigned to specific team members

-• get_tasks_for_process - List all tasks within a particular process
+• get_tasks_for_process - List all tasks within a process

-• create_task_from_text - Create new tasks using natural language descriptions with automatic due date extraction
+• create_task_from_text - Create tasks from natural language with automatic due date extraction

 • get_organization_runs - View all running processes with filtering options